visualizenews/corona/index.markdown

   introduction: Let's see how people tested positive to COVID-19 and people who officially
     recovered from the condition relate in Italy, and in Lombardy, the region that has been hit the most.
-- template: chart
-  show_title: true
-  appearance: Large
-  title: How many people have been tested?
-  introduction: 'Looks like Italy enforced a policy of testing as many people as possible,
-    especially in the areas where the virus is more spread.
-Is this true? '
-  placeholder_id: tested
-  object: tested
-  explanation: ''

 ---